sergenes/ble-interaction-ios/README.md

 # ble-interaction-ios
-This project demonstrates Bluetooth Low Energy (BLE) interaction on iOS using SwiftUI.
+This project demonstrates Bluetooth Low Energy (BLE) interaction on iOS using CoreBluetooth and SwiftUI.